gbmor/gbmor/README.md

 - working on side projects I may not ever finish
 - playing MUDs and roguelikes
 - hanging out on IRC
+- camping, river tubing, and other outdoorsy things
 - teaching possums to sing and play the piano

 My personal site is at [gbmor.org](https://gbmor.org).
 You can grab my [pgp key](https://gbmor.org/key.pub) if you're into that sort of thing.